jbadomics/shell-novice-msi/_episodes/00-connect_SSH.md

 To establish an interactive SSH connection to an MSI lab node, complete the following three steps:

+1. Connect to MSI via SSH

-1.  *  **Windows users:** With PuTTY configured, complete steps 9-11 from [these instructions](https://www.msi.umn.edu/support/faq/how-do-i-configure-putty-connect-msi-unix-systems).
+    *  **Windows users:** With PuTTY configured, complete steps 9-11 from [these instructions](https://www.msi.umn.edu/support/faq/how-do-i-configure-putty-connect-msi-unix-systems).
 When prompted, enter your X.500 and password.
     *  **Mac/Linux users:** In Terminal, type

     ~~~